BoredGirlINC/Dont-Die-Agent/README.md

 # Don't Die Agent - Your AI Life Blueprint Generator

 A web application that generates personalized life blueprints to help you live a longer, healthier life.
 Built with modern web technologies and Firebase integration for user management and data persistence.
+The visual theme is inspired by the popular "Dumb Ways to Die" safety campaign.

 ## Features